-Director Brian Freedman discuss their joint research initiative: a statewide survey for the National Core Indicators (NCI) project, a voluntary effort by public developmental disabilities agencies to measure and track their performance in providing services to individuals with developmental disabilities.
+sability studies minor Rebecca selected us to Lloyd and CDS Associate build interviewer Director Brian Freedman discuss teams to collect their joint research initiative: a statewide the data due to survey for the National Core Indicators our relationships with students and self-advocates.
+(NCI) project, a voluntary effort by public developmental disabilities agencies to measure and track their performance Rebecca: And I was recruited for this in providing services to individuals with research project, and ended up doing my developmental disabilities.
+400-hour internship for my major with NCI.

-Rebecca: I'm proud to be a part of a research project that gives these individuals the opportunity to voice their opinions about services they receive.
-Having a disability myself, I know how important it is to have a say in your needs.
+Rebecca: I'm proud to be a part of a research project that gives these Brian: Effective communication has individuals the opportunity to voice their been a key to the success of the project, opinions about services they receive. allowing us to maximize the participation Having a disability myself, I know how of those being surveyed. important it is to have a say in your needs.
+Rebecca: Yes.
+I created a picture card